Abdull121/vegetable-Landing-page/README.md

-# vegitable-Landing-page
+# vegetable-Landing-page
-vegitable landing page using  purec Html and Css
+vegetable landing page using  pure Html and CSS